ethereum/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Go-ethereum-management-API's.rst

 Db
 --

-This is the official ÐApp API.
+This is the official Dapp API.
 See for more information `this page <https://github.com/ethereum/wiki/wiki/JSON-RPC>`__.

 Debug